shameem4/controls_challenge/ADAPTIVE_GAINS_README.md

 - `--learning_rate`: Learning rate (default: 0.001)
 - `--segment_limit`: Maximum segments to use from dataset (default: 100)
 - `--output_path`: Where to save the trained model
+- `--no-resume`: Don't resume from best checkpoint (default: False, will resume)

 The script will:
+- **Automatically resume from best checkpoint** (unless `--no-resume` is specified)
-- Automatically explore different gain combinations
+- Explore different gain combinations
 - Collect experiences in a replay buffer
 - Train the network to predict good gains
 - Evaluate every 5 epochs
+- **Save best checkpoint whenever a new best avg cost is achieved**
-- Save checkpoints every 10 epochs
+- Save periodic checkpoints every 10 epochs
-- Save training history to JSON
+- Save final model and training history to JSON

 ### 2. Evaluating the Network